open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 ### Variations

 Instrumentation usually targets some user-facing package that is used by the end user.
-However, to achieve the instrumentation goals, it may need to patch one or more modules of the same or different packages, with potentially different behaviors depending on the version.
+However, to achieve the instrumentation goals, it may need to patch one or more modules of the same or different packages, with potentially different patch implementations depending on the patched version.

 We will refer to them as "instrumented package" which is the user-facing package, and "patched package" which is the package/s that are patched by the instrumentation.